Leviticus 26 – Blessing and Curses

 a.
 These are the statutes and judgments and laws: In a sense, this concludes the book of Leviticus.
 Chapter 27 seems to be something of an added appendix to the book.

 ii.
 Galatians 3:13-14 makes it clear: Jesus received this curse upon Himself as He hung on the cross, fulfilling the Deuteronomy 21:23 promise of a curse to all who are not only executed but have their bodies publicly exposed to shame.
-Jesus bore the curse so that we (even Gentiles) might bear the blessings of Abraham (the blessing of righteousness and life by faith) – but these blessings only come to those in Christ Jesus.
+Jesus bore the curse so that we (even Gentiles) might bear the blessings of Abraham (the blessings of righteousness and life by faith) – but these blessings only come to those in Christ Jesus.

 iii.
-Therefore under the New Covenant we are blessed not because of our obedience, but because we are in Christ Jesus; and there is no more curse for us from God, because all the curse was borne by Jesus.
+Therefore under the New Covenant we are blessed not because of our obedience, but because we are in Christ Jesus; and there is no more curse for us from God because all the curse was borne by Jesus.

 iv.
 This does not deny the chastening hand of God; but the correction of a loving parent is good and desirable, though not pleasant at the time (Hebrews 12:7-11).
-Nor does it deny the cause-and-effect nature of sin in our world; sin often carries with its own curse, which in some ways is distinct from God’s direct curse upon us.
+Nor does it deny the cause-and-effect nature of sin in our world; sin often carries its own curse, which in some ways is distinct from God’s direct curse upon us.